DragNeXt: Rethinking Drag-Based Image Editing: Introduction

 \section{Introduction}

-Diffusion models \cite{rombach2022high,dhariwal2021diffusion} have made remarkable progress in the field of text-to-image generation, serving as foundational models for a wide range of generative tasks, such as image super-resolution \cite{wu2024seesr,sun2024coser}, style transfer \cite{zhang2023inversion,chung2024style}, text-based image editing \cite{brooks2023instructpix2pix,hertz2022prompt}, to name but a few.
-Nevertheless, an inherent limitation of diffusion models lies in their poor controllability, which brings more challenges to fine-grained editing tasks, especially those that require interactive manipulation \cite{DragYourNoise}.
+Diffusion models \cite{rombach2022high,dhariwal2021diffusion} have made remarkable progress in the field of text-to-image generation, serving as foundational models for a wide range of generative tasks, such as image super-resolution \cite{wu2024seesr,sun2024coser}, style transfer \cite{zhang2023inversion,chung2024style}, text-based image editing \cite{brooks2023instructpix2pix,hertz2022prompt}, few-shot learning \cite{zhou2024advancing,giannone2022few,tan2023diffss}.
+Nevertheless, an inherent limitation of diffusion models lies in their poor controllability, which brings more challenges to fine-grained editing tasks, especially those that require interactive-style manipulation \cite{DragYourNoise,zhao2025real,zhou2025streaming}.